MicrosoftDocs/office-developer-client-docs/docs/project/project-server-programmability.md

 There are flags in the reporting tables and the cubes that help you detect when some project data is not updated.
 The reporting data in the MSP_EpmProject table and in MSP_EpmProject_UserView includes the following fields:

--  _ProjectWbsIsStale_ Indicates whether the work breakdown structure (task outline hierarchy) is stale.
+-  _ProjectWbsIsStale_ &ndash; Indicates whether the work breakdown structure (task outline hierarchy) is stale.

--  _ProjectEarnedValueIsStale_ Indicates the earned value fields are stale.
+-  _ProjectEarnedValueIsStale_ &ndash; Indicates the earned value fields are stale.

--  _ProjectRollupsAreStale_ Indicates that a subproject is updated in the draft database, but the master project is not updated.
+-  _ProjectRollupsAreStale_ &ndash; Indicates that a subproject is updated in the draft database, but the master project is not updated.
 The rolled-up values from the subproject are stale.

--  _ProjectHierarchyNotSynchronized_ The master project is not synchronized with its children.
+-  _ProjectHierarchyNotSynchronized_ &ndash; The master project is not synchronized with its children.
 This happens when the child projects are published explicitly, not as part of the master project publishing.

--  _ProjectCalculationsAreStale_ Project Professional saved a project without calculating the schedule (that is, the calculation mode is set to **Manual** on the **Schedule** tab in the **Project Options** dialog box).
+-  _ProjectCalculationsAreStale_ &ndash; Project Professional saved a project without calculating the schedule (that is, the calculation mode is set to **Manual** on the **Schedule** tab in the **Project Options** dialog box).

--  _ProjectGhostTaskAreStale_ Similar to  _ProjectHierarchyNotSynchronized_, but warns on cross-project link data.
+-  _ProjectGhostTaskAreStale_ &ndash; Similar to  _ProjectHierarchyNotSynchronized_, but warns on cross-project link data.
 It is possible that no master project exists, but the project data on one side of the link is newer than on the other side.

 ## About accessing the Project Server database
 <a name="pj15_Programmability_Databases"> </a>